 Change the Colour of Hardwood Floors: Going Lighter

 If you are worried that you can only go darker with your new colour choice, we’ve got good news!
 It is possible to refinish your floors with a lighter colour than the previous one.
 The process of floor sanding removes dark stains and strips the boards down to their original grain.
 How much lighter your floors will be after coating them depends on the type of wood they’re made from and the stain colour you select.
 Another option is bleaching out the colour of the natural wood to lighten it even more.
-To achieve this desired effect, we advise that you seek out professional help to ensure an even tone throughout the space.

-Once the stain or colour is applied, the final step is to apply two or three coats of polyurethane.
+Once the stain or colour is applied, the final step is to add two or three coats of polyurethane.
 Polyurethane is a durable, protective finish that will help protect your new colour from wear and moisture damage.
 This final layer will also determine the overall look of the floors.
 The final look is determined by whether you choose from a matte, satin, glossy or semi-gloss finish.

 So, change doesn’t have to be hard.
 In fact, Simply Sanding can help make it really easy for you to change the colour of your hardwood floors.
 We pride ourselves on our wooden floor refurbishment services including floor sanding Essex, floor sanding Suffolk, floor sanding London, commercial floor sanding Essex, commercial floor sanding Suffolk, commercial floor sanding London and more throughout the Southeast.
 Contact us today for a free, no-obligation quote.